-- 1) When an incident occurs, the student shall call (not email) the Clinical Director within 24 hours.
-If the Clinical Director is not available the student or preceptor should contact the Executive Director or Associate Director.
-Do not write any description of the incident or refer to the incident in an e-mail or social media forum. - 2) Complete the Incident Report Form.
+- 1. When an incident occurs, the student shall call (not email) the Program Director within 24 hours.
+If the Program Director is not available, the student or preceptor should contact the Executive Director.
+Do not write any description of the incident or refer to the incident in an e-mail or social media forum. - 2.
+Complete the Incident Report Form.
 This form is available for download in the 'Student Documents' section of Sycamore.
-Statements on the Incident Report should be strictly factual. - 3) When the Incident Report Form is completed, send it via US mail or hand deliver to the Clinical Director within one week of the incident.
-Do not fax or email. - 4) The student should not discuss the incident with other students or faculty.
+Statements on the Incident Report should be strictly factual. - 3.
+When the Incident Report Form is completed, send it via US mail or hand deliver to the Program Director or Executive Director within one week of the incident.
+Do not fax or email. - 4.
+The student may not discuss the incident with other students or faculty.
 Students are further advised to avoid making statements while in a highly emotional state.
-The student is encouraged to seek the advice of the Clinical Director as early as possible. - 5) Students shall not contact the client or family involved, or make any statements to attorneys or insurance agents unless they are engaged by FSTM. - 6) An incident may not be discussed in private e-mail at any time.
-Reporting or discussing any incident, other than in the incident report form, must occur by telephone. - 7) If the student or preceptor has a question about whether an incident merits reporting, please contact the Clinical Director.
+The student is encouraged to seek the advice of the Program Director as early as possible.
+The student may not speak to media or news outlets regarding the adverse incident or make any social media posts about the adverse incident. - 5.
+Students shall not contact the client or family involved, or make any statements to attorneys or insurance agents unless they are engaged by FSTM. - 6.
+An incident may not be discussed in private email at any time.
+Reporting or discussing any incident, other than in the incident report form, must occur by telephone. - 7.
+If the student or preceptor has a question about whether an incident merits reporting, please contact the Program Director.